Medical Policy: 08.03.04

-Treatment sessions are usually delivered in a one-on-one setting by occupational therapists with special training from university curricula, clinical practice, and mentorship in the theory, techniques and assessment tools unique to SI theory.
+Treatment sessions are usually delivered in a one-on-one setting by occupational therapists or physical therapist with special training from university curricula, clinical practice, and mentorship in the theory, techniques and assessment tools unique to SIT.
 The sessions are often provided as part of a comprehensive occupational therapy or cognitive rehabilitation therapy treatment plan and may last for more than one year.